The History & Tradition of Feather Trees Starts in Germany!

 soon became available from the well known "wish book", the

-Sears Roebuck catalogue, about 1920.
+Sears Roebuck Catalog, about 1920.
 Sears first offered trees as small

 as two inches tall to as tall as thirty inches.
 Later, trees eight